 5. What does your IT department function like?

 Is your IT support team well-versed in the Microsoft and Google platform?
 Are they prepared to support a migration and configure something like Office 365?

 If you have a large IT department, then you can go with either option.
 If you have a small, or non-existent IT department – G-suite is easier setup and maintenance for non-technical administrators.

 We hope you enjoyed this comparison.
 Our analysis considers several aspects and features offered in each platform.
-As we aim to keep the content unbiased; both G-suite and Office 365 have massive potential, depending on the organization and its needs.
+Both G-suite and Office 365 have massive potential, depending on the organization and its needs.

 The main takeaway here is that if you need control over your data and environment, go with Office 365.
 If you’re looking for something fresh and exciting, then G-suite is for you.
 Unfortunately, G-suite does not give IT administrators as much control over their environment as Office 365 does.